yue/wey/README.md

 to by the official Slack desktop app.
 So to login with Wey, you need to login with the official Slack desktop app first.

-Wey can not silently read the system keychain, you will be explicitly prompted by the system when using Wey to read Slack tokens.
+Wey does not silently read the system keychain, you will be explicitly prompted by the system when using Wey to read Slack tokens.

 Another way to login is to acquire a [token from Slack][token], which is a